denivip/jquery-openxtag/README.md

 Known issues
 ------------

-The plugin send requests to OpenX server using XHR.
+The plugin sends js tag requests to OpenX server using XHR.
 Because of that cross-site requests may not work due to same-origin policy.
 Possible workarounds are:

+ * Use iframe or spc type tags.
+SPC (Single Page Call) is recommended.
  * Setup server-side XHR proxy on same domain that your ad tag requests originate from.
- * Use iFrame type tags.
  * Add Access-Control-Allow-Origin response header in your OpenX web server configuration (not all browsers support this header).

+When you work with OpenX, don't forget to disable AdBlock.